 If you’re looking to blame someone for the plague of fatherless homes today, don’t accuse your father or political leaders.
 Go all the way back to the source.

 Sin is to blame for fatherless homes and sin came from Adam.
 When our human father bit into the forbidden fruit, he passed sin onto every human that followed.
 His sin became our sin (Rm 5:12).
-Adam was humanity’s best change to score the free kick.
+Adam was humanity’s best chance to score the free kick.
 He was humanity’s best player.
 If he couldn’t do it, no one could.

 He failed.
 In Adam’s fall, we sinned all.
 We’re born bad, despite what your mother tells you (Jn 8:44).
 We are not sinners because we sin.
 We sin because we are sinners.
 Not fair?
 We don’t want fair.
 We want mercy.